 There will be a longlisting process against the initial criteria and then the final selection will be made by a guest judging panel.

-We will notify the winners and highly commended candidates by Friday 30 November 2018.
-There will be a public announcement in early December 2018.
+We will notify the winners and highly commended candidates by Friday 29 March 2019.
+There will be a public announcement in March 2019.

 Synegi legacy podcast series launch